 Instagram is very similar to Facebook, since both are owned by the same company, but in terms of streaming, Instagram poses one major drawback – your recordings can get deleted after a period of time.
 Your account may also be deleted due to different reasons such as getting reported by users or even worse, by competitors.

 Apart from that, Instagram does not offer any monetization options for live streams or any type of content for the matter.
+Again, anyone with a link to your video can leave an Instagram comment on the post.
 All these free streaming platforms have several things in common – the shortages of control over your content and monetization options.

 Drawbacks of these streaming platforms